20 Books You Really Should Have Read By Now

 Pulitzer Prize-winning author McCarthy is one of our greatest living prose stylists.
 His post-apocalyptic novel, The Road, in which a father and young son struggle to survive, is made all the more profound by its brevity.
-It's a quick read that stays with you.
-Intrepid readers undaunted by a more ornate, challenging, Faulknerian style should also read McCarthy's masterpiece Blood Meridian.
+It’s a good book to read that’s both quick and stays with you.
+Intrepid readers undaunted by a more ornate, challenging, Faulknerian style should also read McCarthy’s masterpiece Blood Meridian.

 Shelley was still a teenager when she created the iconic mad scientist and monster.
 Frankenstein never loses its grip on our imaginations, because the questions it raises about science, ambition, and our humanity remain as urgent as ever.
 Here’s the science behind why you love the smell of old books.